 The best travel fishing rod of 2017: The Plusinno Carbon Telescopic Fishing Rod

-- Fathers Day Gift, Gift for Daddy Papa.
-Warm Prompt: we provide 2 kinds combo and just choose what you need from "select" section.
-FISHING ROD+REEL: ONLY INCLUDE 1 FISHING ROD + 1 FISHING REEL(2 COUNT); FULL KIT: 1 FISHING ROD + 1 FISHING REEL + VARIOUS FISHING LURES+ FISHING HOOKS + SOME NESSARY ACCESSORIES;
+- Warm Prompt: we provide 2 kinds combo and just choose what you need from "select" section.
+FISHING ROD+REEL: ONLY INCLUDE 1 FISHING ROD + 1 FISHING REEL; FULL KIT: 1 FISHING ROD + 1 FISHING REEL + VARIOUS FISHING LURES+ FISHING HOOKS + SOME NESSARY ACCESSORIES.

-- Full kit is special made for novice, including nessary accessories for fishing.
-You can use it without buying any other accessories from anywhere.
+- Full kit is specially made for novice, including necessary fishing accessories.
+With this set, there is no need for you to buy any other fishing stuffs.
 Perfect elasticity, high density Carbon fiber mixed with fiberglass make your fishing pole hard & durable.

 - Perfect elasticity, high density Carbon fiber mixed with fiberglass make your fishing pole hard & durable.
 Stainless Steel Hooded Reel Seats is anti-seawater corrosion; EVA Fore Grip for comfort.
 The telescopic fishing rod is portable, and closed length design is convenient carrying around.
 Power: Medium; Extended Handle.

 For me, the best travel rod is the Plusinno Carbon Telescopic Fishing Rod.

 Plusinno really just covered all of their bases with this collapsible rod.

 The rod comes in six different sizes, and you can decide whether or not you want just the rod and reel, or if you want Plusinno’s entire fishing rod kit.